-CO1: The student will develop an ability to read, write, and analyze the time and space complexity of any algorithms.

-CO2: Able to describe the properties, behaviour, and implementation of basic data structures like Stacks, Queues, Linked List, Trees, and Graphs.

-CO3: Able to convert pseudocode to its appropriate C code implementation.

-CO4: Able to compare different searching and sorting techniques in terms of their memory usage and time consumption.

-CO5: Able to design and implement different hash functions, analyze the collision effect, and hash table implementations.
+- 1 The student will develop an ability to read, write, and analyze the time and spacecomplexity of any algorithms. - 2 Able to describe the properties, behavior, and implementation of basic data structures like Stacks, Queues, Linked List, Trees, and Graphs. - 3 Able to convert pseudocode to its appropriate C code implementation. - 4 Able to compare different searching and sorting techniques in terms of their memory usage and time consumption. - 5 Able to design and implement different hash functions, analyze the collision effect, andhash table implementations.